 Take out a joint mortgage

 With this arrangement, you take out a mortgage with your child and you’re jointly liable for the mortgage repayments.
 Your combined incomes are taken into account so you may be eligible for a larger loan.
 However, if one of you cannot make the payments, the other has to step in and make them.
-If you’re already a homeowner and then enter into a joint mortgage with your child, the new property will be classed as your second home and you’ll be liable for an extra 3% in stamp duty.
+If you’re already a homeowner and then enter into a joint mortgage with your child, the new property will be classed as your second home.
+As such, you’ll be liable for an extra 3% in stamp duty.

 Opt for a joint borrower, sole proprietor (JBSP) mortgage